Alexander Payne: 2023–present: Resurgence

 In June 2021, it was announced that Payne would direct Paul Giamatti in the David Hemingson-scripted film The Holdovers for Miramax.
 The film premiered at the Telluride Film Festival to widespread critical acclaim.
 Peter Debruge of Variety compared it to the films of Hal Ashby describing it as feeling as though it was a "lost 70s classic".
 Stephen Farber of The Hollywood Reporter hailed it as "an engaging and often touching comic drama that builds power as it moves toward its immensely satisfying conclusion."

-In 2024, Payne was said to be in production on—and targeting a 2025 release for—a documentary feature about film scholar Jeanine Basinger.
+In 2024, at the 30th Sarajevo Film Festival, Payne was awarded the Honorary Heart of Sarajevo award for his contribution to the art of filmmaking.
+The same year, Payne was said to be in production on—and targeting a 2025 release for—a documentary feature about film scholar Jeanine Basinger.
 However, no updates have been given since.

-Payne is also currently set for directing a Danish-language film to be shot in Denmark, fully funded by European sources.
-This was later revealed to be titled Somewhere Out There, with Renate Reinsve joining in a supporting role and Searchlight Pictures acquiring worldwide distribution rights.
-Principal photography is scheduled to begin in 2026.